Overview

 Andrew is an active member of the Construction Law Section of the Hillsborough County Bar Association and the Florida Gulf Coast Chapter of Associated Builders & Contractors.

-Outside the office, Andrew enjoys spending time with his wife and three children, running, and watching the Tampa Bay Rays.
+Outside the office, Andrew enjoys spending time with his wife and four children, running, and watching the Tampa Bay Rays.

 Honors